Season 1 | Season 2 | Season 3 | Season 4 | Season 5 | Season 6 | Flash in the Pan

 - Sophisticated as Hell: They use some profanity in addition to their Shakespearean language.
 This is a mild Viewers Are Geniuses as well.
 The original play by Shakespeare translated into current English would be utterly filthy.

 - Together in Death: If you've read the story, you'll already know what's coming.

 - True Blue Femininity: Juliet is wearing a blue dress.

 - Younger Than They Look: Juliet looks like a young adult, naturally.
-However, Bonnie calls Juliet a prepubescent vixen; in the play, Juliet was only 13, as evidenced by several lines that say she hadn't "seen the change of 14 years", making her the second-youngest character in a rap battle thus far (the youngest if we don't count Michael Jackson's first verse).
+However, Bonnie calls Juliet a prepubescent vixen; in the play, Juliet was only 13, as evidenced by several lines that say she hadn't "seen the change of 14 years", making her the third-youngest character in a rap battle thus far (the second-youngest if we don't count Michael Jackson's first verse).